vilovnok/vilovnok/Readme.md

 - **NLP**: LLMs · LangChain · FAISS · RAG · peft · trl · nltk · spaCy · Transformers
 - **Tools**: PostgreSQL · Git · Linux · Docker · K8s · Ray
 - **Visualization**: Matplotlib · Seaborn

 ---

-## 💼 Experience
-**amoCRM | Junior NLP Engineer** *(Mart 2025 – September 2025)*
-- Developed an agent-based system for internal code analysis, which currently performs the initial stages of code review and helps reduce auditing time.
-- Deployed an inference cluster using Ray and vLLM for distributed model serving.
-- Improved user intent classification accuracy in the corporate messenger from 60% to 92% by fine-tuning a BERT-like model and optimizing inference through ONNX export.
-- Configured logging and integration with multiple microservices for client data collection and analysis using Airflow, MLflow, and S3.

----